 In case you haven't already grabbed a Peacock subscription to watch The Office, you can stream live NBC Sports coverage, including the Olympics with Peacock Premium for just $4.99 per month.
 Peacock is also good for watching the Premier League, golf, WWE, and IndyCar racing.

 The NBC Sports App is another way to stream the Super Bowl.
 If you don't want to spring for a Peacock subscription but do have a cable log-in, this works for free.

-Hopefully you've figured it out by now, but Yahoo Sports has been broadcasting local and primetime NFL games for free on their mobile app.
+Hopefully, you've figured it out by now, but Yahoo Sports has been broadcasting local and prime-time NFL games for free on their mobile app.
 That continues in the playoffs, so you can watch the Super Bowl directly from your smartphone.

-This package can be a little pricy at $64.99 per month, but it's an excellent value with Hulu's catalog of TV shows, movies, and original content.
+This package can be a little pricy at $69.99 per month, but it's an excellent value with Hulu's catalog of TV shows, movies, and original content.
 If you're already interested in getting ESPN+ and Disney+, you can bundle those for an even better deal.
 But if you only want to watch the Super Bowl, they do include a one-week free trial to watch the big game at no cost.

 This is the most old-school option, but TV antenna technology has come a long way.
 Most areas of the US can pick up more than a dozen channels including NBC, ABC, CBS, and FOX in 1080p HD.
 There's no recurring fee for using it — unlike a cable subscription — and you can find many online for as low as $20.